Logic App Workflow (Standard)

 Run trigger

-Run history produces the list of Logic App Workflow runs along with their start time, duration, and tags.
-Clicking on the run identifier produces the run details of the Workflow run.
+• Run history displays a list of Logic App Workflow executions, including their start time, duration, and associated tags.

 Advanced Search